 Career opportunities for graduates in finance include employment in the financial services sector, a sector which currently accounts for about one-fifth of the Canadian economy and continues to grow - banks, trusts, management consulting, investment banks, pension funds, mutual funds, real estate and insurance companies.
 The financial function in corporations offers opportunities for the finance specialist as well.
 For more information, students should contact the Finance and Business Economics Chair, Dr. Narat Charupat, at finchair@mcmaster.ca or refer to the Finance and Business Economics Area's "Information for MBA Students" found at https://mbastudent.degroote.mcmaster.ca/program-information/specializations/finance/.

 HEALTH SERVICES MANAGEMENT

-- Required: P700 Business, Government and the Global Environment

-- P720 Strategic Management

-- C711 Health Economics and Evaluation
+C711 Health Economics and Evaluation

-- C721 Health Policy Analysis
+C721 Health Policy Analysis

 in addition, three of the following: